johanna-qq/online-corpus-editor/README.md

 ### Development

-From the client directory, start the development server:
+From the `client-alpha` directory, start the development server:

     $ grunt serve